famichu/MagLev_Switch_MX/README.md

 - Volume cap(3D printed) x1

 ### PCB
-If you make the sample numeric keypad, **you need to download KiCAD libraries from [Seeed Wiki](https://wiki.seeedstudio.com/Seeeduino-XIAO/#resourses)**.
+If you want to make the sample numeric keypad, **you'll need to download KiCAD libraries from [Seeed Wiki](https://wiki.seeedstudio.com/Seeeduino-XIAO/#resourses)**.
 Then put the "Seeeduino XIAO KICAD" directory and the "Seeeduino XIAO KICAD.pretty" directory under the "Sample_Numeric_Keypad\PCB" directory.